cloudfoundry/docs-bosh/content/links.md

 ```
 * **shared** [Boolean]: *Default is false* Sets whether this provider is consumable from another deployment.
 See [cross deployment links](#cross-deployment).

+This applies whether the consumer is explicit or implicit.

 ##### Blocking a Link Provider {: #blocking-link-provider}

-Providers that are specified as `nil` in the deployment manifest will block consumption of this provider.
+Providers that are specified as `nil` in the deployment manifest cannot be consumed.

 Deployment Manifest:
 ```yaml